 An important aspect of building performance is the detailing of construction elements and the junctions between them.
 Help is available for U-values, thermal bridging at junctions, fire compartmentation and acoustic separation.
 In many cases, a single detail may be required to satisfy a combination of these needs.

-The Modern Masonry Alliance is a body that seeks to ensure developers and designers, customers and occupants understand the benefits of masonry solutions.
+Modern Masonry is a body that seeks to ensure developers and designers, customers and occupants understand the benefits of masonry solutions.
 It provides guidance on design of masonry and furnishes government and influencing organisations with the evidence of how masonry can contribute to a sustainable built environment.
-It is supported by the Aircrete Products Associaton, Concrete Block Association and Mortar Industry Alliance.
+It is supported by the Aircrete Products Associaton, Concrete Block Association and MPA Mortar.

 Follow us on Twitter @masonrymodern